alumia-code/expS_menu/README.md

 - `pillow`

 # 🖱️ Use
-As mentioned, this server is part of a bigger (multi-system) project (all repositories belonging to this project have `expS` as a prefix).
+As mentioned, this app is part of a bigger (multi-system) project (all repositories belonging to this project have `expS` as a prefix).
 It constitutes the menu that is used by the performer to control all the necessary aspects of the used elements: video, audio and light.

 The user can: